apache/cordova-docs/docs/en/edge/plugin_ref/plugman.md

     $ plugman --uninstall --platform <ios|android|blackberry10|wp7|wp8> --project <directory> --plugin <id> [--www <directory>] [--plugins_dir <directory>]

-## Searching for a Plugin

-You can use Plugman to search the [Plugin registry](http://plugins.cordova.io) for plugin id's that match the given space separated list of keywords.

-    plugman search <plugin keywords>

-## Changing the Plugin Registry

-You can get or set the URL of the current plugin registry that plugman is using.
-Generally you should leave this set at http://registry.cordova.io unless you want to use a third party plugin registry.

-    plugman config set registry <url-to-registry>
-    plugman config get registry

-## Get Plugin Information

-You can get information about any specific plugin stored in the plugin repository with:

-    plugman info <id>

-This will contact the plugin registry and fetch information such as the plugin's version number.

 ## Help Commands

 Plugman features a global help command which may help you if you get stuck or are experiencing problems.
 It will display